Updated July 2026 · Reviewed by a Form 5472 specialist

 | Owner's form | Form 1040-NR | Often satisfied by withholding |

 The difference is enormous in practice.
 FDAP is taxed on gross receipts with no deductions at a flat 30%, but is usually handled by the payer withholding before you ever see the money.
 ECI is taxed on net profit at graduated rates, but requires you to file a return and claim your deductions.
-The documents that establish your foreign status for withholding — the W-8BEN and W-8BEN-E — are part of the FDAP machinery.
+The documents that establish your foreign status for withholding — the W-8BEN and W-8BEN-E — are part of the FDAP machinery; W-8BEN vs W-8BEN-E explains which one you file.

 A US trade or business is a regular, continuous, and considerable level of business activity carried on in the United States.
 Having US customers is not enough by itself; the test looks at activities performed in the US — an office, employees, or dependent agents acting on your behalf.